HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

   - Coordinate DCP-wide end-to-end testing pre-release and continued QC checks post-release to ensure data and data resource integrity and useability through component updates
   - Identify data release- and data distribution-associated engineering needs of all DCP components and participate in crafting technical specifications
   - Establish and integrate into the DCP roadmap a reproducible plan that includes the specifications for and the timing of iterative data distribution to the community
-  - Monitor the status of data submissions at each step in the DCP data workflow from initial identification of suitability through data release and potential inclusion in additional data distribution
+  - Monitor the status of data contributions at each step in the DCP data workflow from initial identification of suitability through data release and potential inclusion in additional data distribution
   - Engage with Governance Group and Analysis Work Group to identify data quality standards which dictate data eligible to be released and data eligible to be included in data distributions
   - Engage with the [Compliance Working Group](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/Compliance-WG/charter.md) to ensure that the data release and data distribution processes are facilitating appropriate data access to all of the types of consumers
   - Ensure released data are useable to tertiary portals and users can easily cross-reference across portals